Kościuszko Market Square: History

 In 1708, the square was given its final shape.
 Its elongated, slightly curved frontage -south and north - they narrowed at the central point of the square so that it divided into two parts.
-The first of them eastern, clearly associated with the royal residence.
+The first of them eastern, clearly associated with the royal residence and.
 The area was occupied of parish church there.
 Over time, the most important foundations appeared next to him Branicki - monastery and hospital.
 The second part – the west, with a centrally located town hall, was associated with city functions.

 Work started in 1726 and was interrupted by two great fires in 1753.
 Most of the northern part of the city was destroyed.
 By rebuilding the Market Square, Jan Klemens Branicki made sure that its buildings were harmonious.
 All buildings were made of brick or were made of brick front wall.
 Street inlets were highlighted with representative, two-story houses.
 At the corners of Wasilkowska Street (now Sienkiewicza) stood the tenement house "Pod Łosiem" and manor house (currently Astoria restaurant).
+In 1892 a fountain was built at the square, and in 1959 it was moved to its current place.

-In 1919, the market was named after Tadeusz Kościuszko.
+In 1919, the square name changed from Bazarna to Kosciuszko after Tadeusz Kościuszko.
 In 1925 they were made in this parts of the city center cleaning works.
 After the occupation of Bialystok by the Soviets, the market radically changed its face.
 First, in 1940, its name was changed.
-Along with ul.
-Piłsudskiego (Lipowa) and Kilińskiego were changed Sovetskaya Street.
+Along with Piłsudskiego Street (Lipowa) and Kilińskiego, the square was changed Sovetskaya Street.
 After the occupation of Bialystok by the Germans the square once again changed its name to Gross Markt (Great Market).
 In the years 1941–1944 the entire downtown of Białystok was destroyed as well as most of the buildings in the square.